 Provide relevant info and set realistic expectations

 The outsourcing team usually knows how to develop the most appropriate solution for your needs.
 But it’s your responsibility to provide the context of why you are looking for a software solution.
 When describing your desired project, try to be as accurate as possible and not to spare any details.
-The more the vendor will know from the beginning, the more accurate planning and estimation will prove to be.
+The more the IT outsourcing vendors will know from the beginning, the more accurate planning and estimation will prove to be.
 Namely, share what problem or problems you encountered, why you decided to engage in and go with a development team, how the outsourced project should align with the goals of your company.

 Manage your expectations as well.
-Discuss the project length and budget with the vendor and refer to the comparable experience your development partner can provide you with so that you can get a ballpark idea of how your project development might go down.
+Discuss the project length and budget with the software development vendors and refer to the comparable experience your development partner can provide you with so that you can get a ballpark idea of how your project development might go down.
 For example, if your project is a custom CRM development, you can learn how much time it took the vendor to develop a similar solution previously, what bottlenecks there were, and correct your internal plan accordingly.

 Establish a reporting system